ventus-ag/docs/_docs/coretasks/ConfigMaps.md

 {: .no_toc }
 ---

-{% include alert.html type="info" title="Note" content="In this page, you can find an explanation how to create ConfigMaps and configure Pods using data stored in ConfigMaps." %}
+{% include alert.html type="info" title="Note" content="In this page, you can find an explanation how to create ConfigMaps and configure Pods using data, stored in ConfigMaps." %}